Useful Spanish for the Camino

 - Turn right Tuerza a la derecha

 - Where is the …hospital? post office? bus station?
 Dónde está… el hospital? correos? estación de bus?

-To start your Camino adventure contact one of our travel specialists anytime to learn more about the routes.
-For more useful language tips, phrases that you can use you can download our free Camino Language eBook.
+To start your Camino adventure, please don’t hesitate to contact us to learn more about the routes.
+For more useful language tips, and phrases that you can use, you can download our free Camino Language eBook.